Skip to main content

 PosiGen: Solar B Corp's Collapse Amid Fraud Allegations

-Hero image for PosiGen Bankruptcy: Solar B Corp Files Chapter 11 in Texas
+Hero image for PosiGen: Solar B Corp Files Chapter 11 in Texas Case

-PosiGen, PBC, the New Orleans-based Public Benefit Corporation that pioneered residential solar access for low-to-moderate income households, filed for chapter 11 bankruptcy on November 24, 2025 in the Southern District of Texas.
-What began as a mission-driven solar company serving customers with FICO scores as low as 550 across 15 states has become one of the most contentious bankruptcy cases in recent memory—marked by allegations of double-pledging assets, commingling funds, diverting project revenues, and multiple competing motions to appoint a chapter 11 trustee.
+PosiGen, PBC, the New Orleans-based Public Benefit Corporation focused on residential solar access for low-to-moderate income households, filed for chapter 11 bankruptcy on November 24, 2025 in the Southern District of Texas.
+The case includes allegations of double-pledging assets, commingling funds, diverting project revenues, and multiple competing motions to appoint a chapter 11 trustee.

-The case presents a stark collision between PosiGen's social mission origins and the complex financial engineering that funded its growth.
 Founded in 2011 in post-Hurricane Katrina New Orleans with a goal of bringing solar energy to underserved communities, PosiGen ultimately accumulated approximately $206 million in debtor debt and sat beneath roughly $640 million in non-debtor facility obligations.
-Brookfield Asset Management, which serves as the primary lender on the non-debtor Backleverage Facility, now controls both the DIP financing (with credit bid rights) and the non-debtor affiliates through an independent manager—creating conflicts of interest that pervade the entire restructuring.
+Brookfield Asset Management, which serves as the primary lender on the non-debtor Backleverage Facility, controls both the DIP financing (with credit bid rights) and the non-debtor affiliates through an independent manager.

 Case Number25-90787